build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 The EKS cluster already has a static managed node group configured in advance for the `kube-system` and `karpenter` namespaces, and it’s going to be only one you’ll need.
 For the rest of pods, Karpenter will launch nodes through a `Provisioner` CRD.
 The Provisioner sets constraints on the nodes that can be created by Karpenter and the pods that can run on those nodes.
 A single Karpenter provisioner is capable of handling many different pod shapes, and for this tutorial you’ll only create the `default` provisioner.

 > 💡 Tip: Karpenter simplifies the data plane capacity management using an approach referred as **group-less auto scaling**.
 This is because Karpenter is no longer using node groups, which matches with [Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html), to launch nodes.
-Over time, clusters using this paradigm, that run different type of applications requiring different capacity types, end up with a complex configuration and operational model where node groups must be defined and provided in advance, as you did already to host the Karpenter controller and `kube-system` pods.
+Over time, clusters using this paradigm, that run different types of applications requiring different capacity types, end up with a complex configuration and operational model where node groups must be defined and provided in advance, as you did already to host the Karpenter controller and `kube-system` pods.

 You need to create two environment variables we’ll use next, the values you need can be obtained from the Terraform output variables.
 Make sure you’re in the same folder where the Terraform `main.tf` file lives and run the following command: